lightstep/lightstep-microsatellite-helm-chart/README.md

 This is a Helm chart used to deploy a Lightstep **microsatellite**.
 This repo is a fork of [lightstep-satellite-helm-chart](https://github.com/lightstep/lightstep-satellite-helm-chart/) for Lightstep microsatellites.
 Everything version 2.0.0 and after will be for microsatellites only.

 All configuration should be made in the `values.yaml` file.
-Nothing else should need to be modified.

 ## Required Configuration